3aransia/3aransia/CODE_OF_CONDUCT.md

    - changes the permission for `tools/travis/third-party.sh` to allow it to be executable

  - `install` section
-   - the `tools/travis/install.sh` installs the `pip-req.txt` for NLTK and the necessary python packages for CI testing
+   - the `tools/travis/install.sh` installs the `pip-req.txt` for 3aransia and the necessary python packages for CI testing
    - install `tox` for testing

  - `py-travis` tox test environment generally
-   - the `extras = all` dependencies in needed to emulate `pip install nltk[all]`, see https://tox.readthedocs.io/en/latest/config.html#confval-extras=MULTI-LINE-LIST
+   - the `extras = all` dependencies in needed to emulate `pip install 3aransia[all]`, see https://tox.readthedocs.io/en/latest/config.html#confval-extras=MULTI-LINE-LIST
    - for the `py-travis-third-party` build, it will run `tools/travis/third-party.sh` to install third-party tools (Stanford NLP tools and CoreNLP and SENNA)
-   - calls `tools/travis/coverage-pylint.sh` shell script that calls the `nltk/nltk/test/runtests.py` with [`coverage`](https://pypi.org/project/coverage/) and
+   - calls `tools/travis/coverage-pylint.sh` shell script that calls the `3aransia/3aransia/test/runtests.py` with [`coverage`](https://pypi.org/project/coverage/) and
    - calls `pylint` # Currently, disabled because there's lots to clean...

    - before returning a `true` to state that the build is successful